iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

 ---

-### Monitoring Shaker Conveyors
+### Monitoring Vibration Screens

-Monitoring vibrating equipment in waste management plants presents unique challenges.
-These plants are large, and network infrastructure is often lacking.
-Installing cabling across such large sites is not only expensive but also prone to failures.
+Monitoring vibrating conveyor equipment in waste management plants presents unique challenges.
+These plants are large, and network infrastructure or good cellular coverage is often lacking.
+Installing **cabling across large sites** is not only **expensive** but also prone to failures.
 This is especially true for machines that experience significant vibrations.

-One example is a vibratory screen, which spread the household waste material before it undergoes optical sorting.
-In the optical sorter, spectral cameras detect different materials, and pressurized air is then used to separate individual pieces of waste into different output flows.
+One example such an is a **vibratory screen**, which pre-sorts the household waste material on size before it undergoes optical sorting.
+In the optical sorter, spectral cameras detect different materials, and pressurized air is then used to further separate individual pieces into different output flows.

 See "*SPALECK: Recycling Waste Screens*"
 <a class="external"